Nitroblast009/ICS4U-Culminating-Portfolio/readme.md

 1. For the most part, the description for a child class is mainly the same.
 The one key addition to note is that it is stated which other class this class inherits from and which type of inheritance specifically--either public, private, or protected.
 Some general similarities between the parent and child class are also noted here.

-2. Again the constructor is mostly the same, however this time, it is noted that that the constructor actually being utilized to instantiate this class is its parent class' constructor.
+2. Again the constructor's documentation is mostly the same, however this time, it is noted that that the constructor actually being utilized to instantiate this class is its parent class' constructor.

-3. Methods in descendent classes should be described with the same documentation standards as before.
+3. Methods in derived classes should be described with the same documentation standards as before.
 However, if they are overriding a parent's method or an abstract method, it should be noted as well as the changes in functionality if applicable.

 > To learn more about inheritance, please see: [Inheritance, Access Modifiers, Polymorphism](https://github.com/Nitroblast009/ICS4U-Culminating-Portfolio#inheritance-access-modifiers-polymorphism)